Code-Institute-Submissions/dhamma1991-milestone-project-3/README.md

 ### Charts (tracks.html)
 The charts page essentially gives an overview of the objects in the tracks collection within the database.
 Each of these objects represents a track submitted by a user.
 You can view the full database schema within the mockups directory within the project.

 A for loop within tracks.html is used to render a number of <section> elements, with each <section> element representing a track.
-The list of tracks is determined by the filter link and sort systems.
+The list of tracks is determined by the [filter](#filter-system) and [sort](#sorting-system) systems.
 Each track contains the following:

 1. The rank number of the track
 2. Artist